broadinstitute/StrainGE/docs/straingst.md

-**New in version 1.3:** instead of writing both sample statistics and the identified strains to a single TSV file, which is generally not as easily read in Python's `pandas` or R, you can now enable the option to write sample statistics and strains to separate files when enabling the `--separate-outputs` (`-O`) option.
+**New in version 1.3:** instead of writing both sample statistics and the identified strains to a single TSV file, which is generally not as easily read in Python's `pandas` or R, you can now enable the option to write sample statistics and strains to separate files when enabling the `--separate-output` (`-O`) option.
 If enabling this option, use `-o` to specify the output filename prefix.

 Example: